-Horror crash ends 'Manx Missile's' Tour de France
+Sagan loses appeal following Tour horror crash

 "Elbows fellow competitor in the head ... can only result in one decision," posted Hammond, in a tweet that would later prove prophetic.

-Sagan himself appealed against the extremity of the measure, having initially been docked 30 seconds, 80 points and relegated to 115th place on the stage before the full extent of his punishment was revealed.
+Sagan himself was mainly concerned with the extremity of the measure, having initially been docked 30 seconds, 80 points and relegated to 115th place on the stage before the full extent of his punishment was revealed.

 "Mark was coming really fast from the back and I just didn't have time to react and to go left," the Bora-Hansgrohe rider explained.
 "He came into me and he went into the fence.